graphql/graphql-over-http/spec/GraphQLOverHTTP.md

 The server SHOULD NOT use a `4xx` or `5xx` status code.

-Note: For compatibility with legacy servers, this specification allows the use of `4xx` or `5xx` status code for failed requests where the responses uses the `application/json` media type, but it is strongly discouraged.
+Note: For compatibility with legacy servers, this specification allows the use of `4xx` or `5xx` status codes for failed requests where the response uses the `application/json` media type, but it is strongly discouraged.
 To use `4xx` and `5xx` status codes, please use the `application/graphql+json` media type.